marafathussain/ML_book_easy/chapters/chapter1.md

 ML prediction: When ice cream sales rise, drownings will increase

 Reality: Both caused by hot weather (summer).
-Ice cream doesn't cause drowning!
+Ice cream does not cause drowning!

 **Biological examples:**